Almost every single time that a customer comes to me with problems training their cat, the #1 reason they give me is:

 "Oh, yummy treats are out, I bet they are trying to get my nails cut"

-If you have done this in the past, the best is to change your treats and start doing counterconditioning the right way.
+If you have done this in the past, the best thing is to change your treats and start doing counterconditioning the right way.

 What To Give a Cat That Doesn't Like Treats?